klookingbill/flow-reliability-computation/README.md

 method titled, getReliabilities, that returns a Reliability Table.
 I then generated code from this which added the method to the
 ReliabilityAnalysis.java file.
 <br>

-# Sprint1
-Team: Molly Patterson, Teagan Andrews, Victoria Delgado, Manthan Shah, and Katelyn Lookingbill

-In this project we made a sequence diagram, created high level plans for this Sprint and future Sprints.

-### Sequence Diagram
-In order to work on it together, we met two different times to pair program.
-We found a website called draw.io where we could work on the same diagram simultaneously.
-We tracked down the progress of the code starting at the -ra option in the main method of Warp.
-To help with our sequence diagram, Katelyn Lookingbill created a UML Diagram with Visualization, which screenshots and files are in The Artifacts folder.
-While working on every aspect of the diagram, each member added small changes and we discussed our ideas before implementing them.
-The file is in the Artifacts folder.

-### Project Plans
-Manthan Shah wrote the plans during discussion in his computer while getting input from everyone in the group about what to add and consider.
-The document is a Google Doc with a breakdown of the requirements, plans, and expectations we have for the rest of the Sprints.
-This file can be found in the Artifacts folder.